Zero-Downtime Schema Changes with MySQL 8.0 INSTANT DDL

 mysql tools

 You need to add a column to a 500-million-row production table.
 Traditionally, that means hours of disk I/O, replication lag that grows faster than you can drain it, and a maintenance window to tell your users about.
-With MySQL 8.0 INSTANT DDL, that same change completes in milliseconds — no table rebuild, no row copies, zero locks.
+With MySQL 8.0 INSTANT DDL, that same change completes in milliseconds — no table rebuild, no row copies, only a brief exclusive metadata lock during the commit phase.

 This post covers exactly which operations qualify for INSTANT execution, how MySQL 8.0.29 extended the feature significantly, and how to use dbsafe to verify the algorithm before you ever touch production.